RafalWojciechRolsky/apaczka-sdk-ts/README.md

 ## greasy Script

-A (Greasy script)[https://greasyfork.org/pl] (and ) is included to facilitate the interaction between the frontend and the backend.
+A (Greasy script)[https://greasyfork.org/pl] is included to facilitate the interaction between the frontend and the backend.
 This script is designed to be used on the `sote CMS backend` website and provides a form for users to input shipping details directly on the order edit page.
 Once the form is filled out, the script sends the data to the backend API to create a shipping order.

 - **Script Name**: `greasyScriptForApaczka`
 - **Purpose**: To send shipping data from the frontend (sote CMS backend) to the backend (this app) for order processing.